ChamberLD/Bit-wise-Mixture-differential/README.md

 `pycryptosat.Solver(threads=1)` //adjusting the number of CPU cores used

 To run our codes preinstallation is SAT for solving constraint programming problems.
-You can run the code in the background on a linux system using the following command
+You can run the code in the background on a linux system using the following command:

 `nohup python SIMONXXX.py &`